Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: Numerical Verifications

 As a final numerical verification, we present a consideration of~\eqref{eq:num_results_homo_conv_diff} in which the solution behaves as two shocks traveling through the space-time domain while rotating about the origin.
 Furthermore, the choices we make for the problem parameters are such that the interface of the shock is skewed and rotates in the space-time domain as $t\rightarrow T_{final}$.
 Thus, we have the following choices:

-For this particular problem, we present the time slice approach in which we perform mesh adaptations between each slice.
+For this particular problem, we present the time slice approach in which we perform mesh adaptations between each slice and we apply linear polynomial approximations for the trial functions.
 Experience has shown that the slice containing the initial condition is critical to the proper resolution of the space-time process.
-Thus, we consider the case of two space-time slices, the first from $0s$ to $0.2s$ and the final from $0.2s$ to $1.35s$.
-In Figures~\ref{fig:shock_figure_1} and~\ref{fig:shock_figure_2} we present the AVS-FE solution for the base variable at different time steps.
+Thus, we consider the case of three space-time slices, the first from $0s$ to $0.2s$ and the final two of equal size from $0.2s$ to $2.5s$.
+In Figures~\ref{fig:shock_figure_1},~\ref{fig:shock_figure_2}, and~\ref{fig:shock_figure_3} we present the AVS-FE solution for the base variable at different time steps.
 As expected, two shock-waves originate at the boundaries of $x=\pm 1$, and as time progress, the two waves approach the center of the domain while rotating.
-The adaptively refined meshes shown in Figures~\ref{fig:shock02s_mesh} and~\ref{fig:shock135s_mesh} at the final times of each slice show that the mesh refinements are focused at the interfaces of the shocks, further indicating the applicability of the built-in error indicators.
+The adaptively refined meshes shown in Figures~\ref{fig:shock05s}, ~\ref{fig:shock135s_mesh}, and~\ref{fig:shock250s_mesh} (the final times of each slice) show that the mesh refinements are focused at the interfaces of the shocks, further indicating the applicability of the built-in error indicators.